forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Kennan 97
-A Fateful Error
-By George F. Kennan Feb.
+*A Fateful Error*, By George F. Kennan Feb.
 5, 1997, New York Times

 #### Forsberg 05